Michael Watson (Virginia politician): Political career

 Watson lost his reelection bid to Monty Mason in 2013.
 In June 2014, Watson was named Coordinator of the Small Business Subcommittee under the Business Climate Industry Council of the Virginia Chamber of Commerce. with a mission of developing the Chamber's legislative agenda for the implementation of Blueprint Virginia.
 In November 2014, Watson was appointed to the Higher Education Advisory Committee to General Assembly’s House Committee on Education.
+In 2023, VA Governor Glenn Youngkin appointed Watson to Virginia's Manufacturing Development Commission.